Morgan Bell: Laissez Faire

 Bell published her second short story collection on 8 September 2017.
 Bell announced it was three years in the making.
 The collection contains fifteen stories plus a "bonus track" (poem) and runs only 48 pages long.
 Feminist writer Ruby Hamad posted an except from the story The Permanence of Ceramics pertaining to May–December marriage, referring to it as "micro-fiction", "ultra short stories", and remarking "It's amazing what creative minds can do with so little words."
 The promotional tagline is Laissez Faire: Awkward.
 Weird.
 Excruciating.

-Stories

-The collection contains the following stories: